For NSSE Participating Institutions

 Events, housing, and meals on campus.

 How can campuses use evidence of students’ educational experiences to improve learning and success?
-Putting NSSE data to use to respond to this question was a key theme of the Teaching and Learning National Institute (TLNI), hosted by The Evergreen State College in summer 2016.
+Putting NSSE data to use to respond to this question was a key theme of the Teaching and Learning National Institute (TLNI), hosted by The Evergreen State College.

-Teams of faculty, student affairs professionals, institutional researchers, and administrators from 29 two-year and four-year institutions focused on using evidence to identify areas of the student experience that could be strengthened and then—building on what is known about successful practices—to shape more effective approaches both in and outside the classroom.
+Teams of faculty, student affairs professionals, institutional researchers, and administrators from more than 50 two-year and four-year institutions focused on using evidence to identify areas of the student experience that could be strengthened and then—building on what is known about successful practices—to shape more effective approaches both in and outside the classroom.

 The teams' uses of NSSE results were diverse, informing campuses’ plans to:

 - align curriculum and co-curriculum

 - design faculty development programs tied to student learning goals